 My hope is that, by being open to listening to each other’s stories, we can create empathy sufficient to destroy the suspicion, negativity and downright bigotry displayed at the highest level of government in the last year.

 I often begin the school year with a bucket of old reading glasses, 3-D glasses, and swim goggles that I ask my students to try on.
 They also swap prescription glasses with classmates with much giggling.
 It’s a terrific, visceral demonstration of how hard it can be to see another’s point of view without wearing their “eyes” or walking in their shoes.

 I love this variation on a widely-circulated image illustrating the difference between equality and equity.
-It explicitly acknowledges the presence and value and needs of people (i.e. students) with
+It explicitly acknowledges the presence and value and needs of people (i.e. students) with disabilities different abilities.

 In several of my classes today I had to decide how to deal both equally and equitably with the content I had to cover and the behavior problems involving only a few students.
 I decided to treat all classes equally by setting out a standard for behavior and consequences.
 But I also equitably differentiated the treatment of Act I of Macbeth in my classes to support and to challenge my students.
 Let me tell you, it’s hard!

 Teaching is truly more an art than a science.
 That’s the problem with a scripted curriculum that forces teachers to be lockstep with one another.
 Different classes are just different, and that applies to individuals as well.